Preserving Your Life Story

 and Dying in Real Time

-If you have pondered the purpose and meaning
+If you have pondered the purpose

 of life, both your own and others, then you are a good candidate for